matroux/ITO33-old/content/our-clients.md

         country: HongKong
         name: Market Risk Group, First Tier European bank in Hong-Kong
         content: >-
-         "Market Risk has checked ITO 33 for all trades, and the conclusions of the tests are positive.
+         "Market Risk has checked ITO33 for all trades, and the conclusions of the tests are positive.
 Prices of CBs with soft call, hard call, put, cross currency (quanto) have been checked.
 Convergence of CBO pricer has been checked.
 Relevance of prices in degenerate cases has been checked.
 Analysis of sensitivity has been done.
 All results were satisfactory."
       - flag: /images/australia.svg
         country: Sydney
         name: Equity Options desk of large Australian bank